The Yoga-Sûtra of Patañjali

 4.26.
 Then consciousness -inclined towards discernment- is borne onwards towards

 aloneness.
 4.27.
-In the intervals of that consciousness, other notions may arise form the
+In the intervals of that consciousness, other thoughts may arise from the

 reactors.
 4.28.
 Their cessation is achieved in the same way as described for the causes of